 Against the Competition Strategy

 The last product positioning strategy that I’d like to highlight is drawing a direct comparison between your product and the competition.
-The team behind Kissmetrics, an analytics app, have as their competition Google Analytics, a free product by one of the most recognizable brands in the world.
-By realizing that most of their target audience have probably already used Google Analytics in the past, they cut right to the chase by highlighting their competitive advantage:
+The team behind Kissmetrics, an analytics app, has as their competition Google Analytics, a free product by one of the most recognizable brands in the world.
+By realizing that most of their target audience has probably already used Google Analytics in the past, they cut right to the chase by highlighting their competitive advantage:

 Kissmetrics tells you how to optimize your analytics, or gives you actionable advice.
-As a user of Google Analytics, I know that it is basically a flood of data that takes time to wade through and understand to the point of deriving value beyond vanity metrics like daily page views.
+As a user of Google Analytics, I know that it is a flood of data that takes time to wade through and understand to the point of deriving value beyond vanity metrics like daily page views.
 Coming across a product that gives me advice on what to do about them and distills it down to the most important metrics would be worth considering.
-In a sense, I’m paying for someone to “tell me what to do”, and that is a competitive advantage over Google Analytics.
+In a sense, I’m praying for someone to “tell me what to do”, and that is a competitive advantage over Google Analytics.

 Another company with a similar approach is the team behind Less Accounting.
 The current go-to accounting tool is QuickBooks.
 They’re the market leader, they have cross-platform desktop apps, mobile apps, and a SaaS application.
 They’re everywhere.
 During my first meeting with my accountant, he asked me if I used QuickBooks, and I’m assuming it is the tool that the vast majority of small businesses use.

 Again, there is room for a competitive advantage here, because many people consider QuickBooks to be confusing.
 Because it has to appeal to all types of businesses, large and small, it can be confusing for many who just want a simple solution.
 Right on the Less Accounting homepage, the marketing message draws attention to someone who might want to leave QuickBooks because “that software is confusing!”: